Nasal packing

 Other instructions

-• Do not blow your nose for 1 week after surgery.
+• Do not let your child blow their nose for 1 week after surgery.

-• Do not put anything into your nose.
+• Do not let your child put anything into their nose.

-• If you must sneeze, open your mouth and sneeze naturally.
+• If your child must sneeze, have your child open their mouth and sneeze normally.

 • Follow your doctor's advice for taking care of the packing.
 Your doctor may want to take it out at the doctor's office.

-• Use saline (saltwater) nasal washes to help keep your nasal passages open.
+• Use saline (saltwater) nasal washes to help keep your child's nasal passages open.
 This will wash out mucus and dried blood.
 You can buy saline nose washes at a grocery store or drugstore.
 Follow the instructions on the package.
 Or you can make your own at home.
 Add 1 teaspoon of non-iodized salt and 1 teaspoon of baking soda to 2 cups of distilled or boiled then cooled water.
 Fill a squeeze bottle or neti pot with the nasal wash.
-Then put the tip into your nostril, and lean over the sink.
-With your mouth open, gently squirt the liquid.
+Then put the tip into your child's nostril, and have them lean over the sink.
+Your child's mouth should be open as you gently squirt the liquid into the nose.
 Repeat on the other side.

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.